 You can withdraw the money when you are aged 60 or over, or to buy your first home.
 However, if you plan to use the money to buy a house the value of the property can’t exceed £450,000.
 This applies regardless of where it is in the country, including London.
-If you decide to take the money out of your ISA without adhering to these restrictions there’s a hefty price to pay.
+If you decide to take the money out of your LISA without adhering to these restrictions there’s a hefty price to pay.
 You’ll have to pay a 25% government withdrawal charge (the withdrawal penalty will be temporarily reduced from 25% to 20% from 6 March 2020 till 5 April 2021 due to coronavirus) meaning you’ll get back less than you’ve put in.

 Lifetime ISA house price limit – is this feasible for Londoners?

 If you live in London or have set your sights on buying your first house in the capital, the £450,000 limit on the property value might restrict the size of house you’re able to choose: in July 2016 the average London house price was £484,716, with the average terraced house in the capital priced £553,035 (up +3.8%) and the average price of a London semi-detached house of £661,506 (+6.88%).